GoogleCloudPlatform/endpoints-codelab-android/docs/AppEngineConsole.md

 ## Permissions

-Chances are you are not alone developing the project and this section lets you invite other participants with three role levels: Owner, Developer, and Viewer.
+Chances are you are not alone developing the project.
+Inviting other participants to the project can be achieved in this section and is applicable to the overall Cloud Platform project.
+You can grant participants ownership, project edit or simply view permissions.

 The Google App Engine console is further documented here:
 [https://developers.google.com/appengine/docs/adminconsole/index](https://developers.google.com/appengine/docs/adminconsole/index)